Megaaabytes/Annoying-Creepers/README.md

 How to install:
 1. Have a spigot server.
-2. Ensure the spigot server is not online.
+2. Ensure the spigot server is currently not running.
 3. Drag and drop the plugin file inside the plugins folder.
 4. Start your spigot server.